 Continue reading WooCommerce: Move Email Field to Top @ Checkout

 Sure, you can add content to a given WooCommerce transactional email such as the Customer Processing Order email.
 You can even edit the email subject, for example by adding the first name.
-No matter what you need, there are many cool snippets to customize default WooCommerce emails…
+No matter what you need, there are many cool snippets to customize the default WooCommerce emails.

-But what we haven’t seen yet is how to “attach a file” to a default WooCommerce Order email.
+But what we haven’t seen yet is how to “attach a file” to a WooCommerce Order email.
 It seems like a very much needed admin option, but there is nothing to achieve that in the WooCommerce dashboard.
-And maybe that is because it’s super easy to do that with a few lines of PHP.
-So, enjoy!
+And maybe that is because it’s super easy to do that with a few lines of PHP or a super simple plugin.
+Enjoy!

-Continue reading WooCommerce: Attach File (PDF, etc.) To Emails
+Continue reading WooCommerce: Attach Files (PDF, etc.) To Emails

 When SKU matters to the end user, displaying it in the Cart page, Checkout page, Thank you page, My Account View Order page and Order Emails under the item name is a must.